v7k227/-/README.md

-# 芬多精
+# Phytoncine

-芬多精 is an android app for protecting climber to avoid danger.
+Phytoncine is an android app for protecting climber to avoid danger.
 The key idea is how to keep savity when there are no any network in mountain.

 ## How it works ##
 - Offline Map